LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-console/starter-code-review/index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

+Before diving in and starting to code, make sure you understand what the code you've been given does.
+Since you're starting with a functioning---albeit unfinished---program, go ahead and run it to get an idea of how it works.

+{{% notice orange "Warning" "rocket" %}}

+The application will run until you force it to quit, re-prompting time after time.
+To kill it, press the "stop" icon in the upper corner the of Run pane.
+We'll learn precisely how the program manages to work this way below.

+{{% /notice %}}

+Let's explore the code by starting with the source of the data our program is providing access to.

 ### The Data File: `jobs_data.csv`

 Our simple app doesn't connect to a database.
 If the prototype proves useful and we continue development, we'll add that functionality later.